JoulesCH/proyecto-programacion-IPN/README.md

 # Project from my first year of math engineering

-## in a few words, it's a restaurant's graphic interface.
+## In a few words, it's a restaurant's graphic interface.

 ### Made on python3

-Instructions for windows users:
+### Instructions for windows users:
 - From Microsoft Store download python 3.7.6

 - You'll need